Invasive Plants at Fullerton Arboretum

 - Interestingly, weeds have some of the highest positive growth responses to the increased CO2 in the atmosphere due to global climate disruption.

-Some common, recurring weeds at Fullerton Arboretum include black mustard, white horehound, stinging nettle, sow thistle, nutsedge, cheese weed, prickly lettuce, moth vine, veldt grass and catchweed bedstraw.
+Some common, recurring weeds at the Arboretum include short-pod mustard, white horehound, stinging nettle, sow thistle, nutsedge, cheese weed, prickly lettuce, moth vine, veldt grass and catchweed bedstraw.

 Arboretum staff have created a Landscape Management Plan and through it implement Integrated Pest Management (IPM), setting four-season thresholds for control (not eradication).
 Some key management practices that we use to “set the stage” include: